 INTRODUCTION

 Bioturbation is one the foremost examples of animal-mediated ecosystem engineering across a wide range of environments on Earth’s surface.
-Bioturbating animals dramatically affect the rheology, biogeochemistry and ecology of seafloor sediments as well as ocean-wide nutrient cycling—most strikingly through the formation of a mixed layer of well-churned, biologically homogenized sediments extending downward from the sediment-water interface to, on average, nearly 10 cm depth in the seafloor, and an underlying transition layer comprised of discrete and actively occupied deep burrows which may, in certain settings, extend to >1 m in depth (1-3).
-Given bioturbators’ critical contributions as ecosystem engineers today, the emergence of intensively bioturbated seafloor sediments and deep and pervasive mixed and transition layers are widely considered to have profoundly impacted coeval marine environments and ecosystems (3-5).
+Bioturbating animals dramatically affect the rheology, biogeochemistry and ecology of seafloor sediments, as well as ocean-wide nutrient cycling.
+Most striking is the formation of a mixed layer of well-churned, biologically homogenized sediments that extends downward from the sediment-water interface to, on average, nearly 10 cm depth in the seafloor, and an underlying transition layer comprised of discrete and actively occupied deep burrows which may, in certain settings, extend to >1 m deep (1-3).
+Given bioturbators’ critical contributions as ecosystem engineers today, the emergence of intensively bioturbated seafloor sediments and both deep and pervasive mixed and transition layers are widely considered to have profoundly impacted coeval marine environments and ecosystems (3-5).

 The sedimentary record provides a critical window into the evolutionary development of bioturbation and associated geobiological feedbacks.
 The trace fossil record of animal-sediment interactions—particularly burrows, trackways and trails—provides snapshots of changes in the ecologies of benthic and infaunal animals through the Phanerozoic.
 However, the timing and nature of changes in both burrowing depth and, in particular, sediment mixing have historically been much more poorly constrained.
 In light of the profound engineering impact of bioturbation in modern seafloor sediments, a wide range of biogeochemical, paleobiological and taphonomic phenomena have nonetheless been attributed to the advent of intensive sediment mixing and deep burrowing (6-8), in large part on the basis of apparent changes in the type and disparity (ichnodiversity and ichnodisparity) of trace fossils preserved in the sedimentary record.
 However, neither the morphology of discrete trace fossils nor the ichnotaxonomic composition of trace fossil assemblages are, alone, robust proxies for sediment-mixing intensity, as discrete trace fossils largely record infaunal activity not in the mixed layer but rather in the underlying transition layer (2).
 Although the presence or absence of particular burrowing tiers can help to constrain mixed layer development and depth, these must be combined with sedimentological proxies that can more directly constrain intensities and depths of sediment mixing—particularly characterization of the extent to which sedimentary fabrics are disrupted by bioturbation (ichnofabrics; Fig. 1).
 However, sediment mixing intensities and depths may change dramatically even on very fine stratigraphic and spatial scales (4) and are associated with a wide range of environmental and ecological factors (3, 9).
 Therefore, these data must be collected systematically and continuously in a detailed stratigraphic and facies-controlled context, from either field exposures or sediment cores, to disentangle secular trends in sediment mixing from paleoenvironmental disparity (4, 10, 11).
 And although discrete trace fossils have historically provided key insights into infaunalization (seafloor colonization by burrowing infauna) and variability in burrow and tiering depths through time (12-14), quantitative analyses of large datasets of burrow depth observations have not previously been employed to assess, in a statistical framework, patterns in transition layer depth across depositional environments and different intervals of Earth’s history.